apache/asterixdb/asterix-doc/src/site/markdown/AccessingExternalDataInAsterixDB.md

 ### Creating an External Dataset ###

-As an example we consider the Lineitem dataset from [http://www.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSTPCHLinkedData/tpch.sql TPCH schema].
+As an example we consider the Lineitem dataset from [TPCH schema](http://www.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSTPCHLinkedData/tpch.sql).

-We assume that you have successfully created an ASTERIX instance following the instructions at [InstallingAsterixUsingManagix Installing Asterix Using Managix].
+We assume that you have successfully created an ASTERIX instance following the instructions at [Installing Asterix Using Managix](InstallingAsterixUsingManagix.html).
 _For constructing an example, we assume a single machine setup._

 Similar to a regular dataset, an external dataset has an associated datatype.
 We shall first create the datatype associated with each record in Lineitem data.